adriano282/java_se8_code_sample/README.md

 Do not expect expert code here and classes with comments explaining what is going on.
 Some of classes does not even compile.

-But I think this code will maybe helpful to make you think about some very interesting aspects of Java SE.
+But I think this code maybe will be helpful to make you think and understand about some very interesting aspects of Java SE.
 (Generics, Stream, Collections, ForkJoin Framework and etc)

 Have fun! :)